 - Schedule of Events flyers – thousands printed and distributed at local businesses and events

-- Two websites – www.rentonfarmersmarket.com and Farmers Market page on City of Renton website
+- Two online marketing tools – www.rentonfarmersmarket.com and Farmers Market page on City of Renton website

 - Social Media including Facebook, Instagram and Twitter, weekly emails